Ferdinand von Bredow

-Ferdinand von Bredow (16 May 1884 – 30 June 1934) was a German Generalmajor and head of the Abwehr (the military intelligence service) in the Reich Defence Ministry and deputy defence minister in Kurt von Schleicher's short-lived cabinet.
+Ferdinand von Bredow (16 May 1884 – 30 June 1934) was a German Heer Generalmajor in the Reichwehr and head of the Abwehr (the military intelligence service) in the Reich Defence Ministry and deputy defence minister in Kurt von Schleicher's short-lived cabinet.
 He was killed during the Night of the Long Knives, for alleged involvement in a plot to overthrow Hitler.